webplatform/docs/tutorials/mobile_touch/index.md

 ==Introduction==

 Mobile devices such as smartphones and tablets usually have a capacitive touch-sensitive screen to capture interactions made with the user's fingers.
 As the mobile web evolves to enable increasingly sophisticated applications, web developers need a way to handle these events.
-For example, nearly any fast-paced game requires the player to press multiple buttons at once, which, in the context of a touchscreen, implies multi-touch.
+For example, nearly any fast-paced game requires the player to press multiple buttons at once which, in the context of a touchscreen, implies multi-touch.

 Apple introduced their [http://developer.apple.com/library/safari/#documentation/UserExperience/Reference/TouchEventClassReference/TouchEvent/TouchEvent.html#//apple_ref/doc/uid/TP40009358 touch events API] in iOS 2.0.
 Android has been catching up to this de-facto standard and closing the gap.
 Recently a W3C working group has come together to work on this [http://dvcs.w3.org/hg/webevents/raw-file/tip/touchevents.html touch events specification].